jaymcole/DungeonCrawler2/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 1. Clone DungeonCrawler2 repo
+2. Import DungeonCrawler2 into Eclipse as a Gradle project
+   - Note: There are currently incompatibility issues with Gradle and Java 10.
+3. Set DungeonCrawler2 to use the assets folder
-2. Right-click "DungeonCrawler2-desktop" (in Eclipse project explorer)
+   - Right-click "DungeonCrawler2-desktop" (in Eclipse project explorer)
    - Run As
    - Run Configurations
    - Arguments (tab)